Lead pipes

 If you're unsure about the amount of lead in your tap water, we'll test your water for free.

-How do I check if I have lead pipes?
+How can I check if I have lead pipes?

 If you live in an older property – for example if it was built before 1970 – you could have lead pipework.

 First thing to do is check your internal stop tap.
-They are usually found under the kitchen sink or in the bathroom.
+It's usually found under the kitchen sink or in the bathroom.
 It can be made from different materials.
-If you can locate it and look at it, you may be able to work out what type of material it is made of by comparing it against the picture.
+You may be able to work out what type of material it is made of by comparing it against the picture.

 image of different coloured pipes